frdeso/understanding-babel-routing-proto/README.md

 In order to use Babel on a meshnetwork you must start by creating a mesh.
 In a meshnetwork, an Ad-Hoc connection is used has the Datalink layer (layer 2) of the OSI model.
 Once this connection is made computers can communicate between each other.

 To setup a Ad-Hoc network, the computers must be in the same Ad-Hoc cell.
 A cell is describe with two things : the SSID and the channel.
-The SSID is the name of the wireless network and the channel is simply the frequency of operation.
+The SSID is the name of the wireless network which is a hexadecimal string formated as a MAC address.
+The channel is simply the frequency of operation.
 Also, be sure to set your network cards in Ad-Hoc mode and not in Infrastructure mode.

 ##Howto install/setup Babel on Debian